 - Open the

 - CameraX needs some methods that are part of Java 8, so we need to set our compile options accordingly.
-At the end of the
+Ensure that the

 android